danbev/hacbs-dogma-policies/README.md

 		}
 ```
 This `runner.TestRunner` is from [test runner] which is a library provided by
 OPA, and it is its TestRunner's [Run] method that will be called.

 We can run `conftest` locally on the downloaded files using the following
-command:
+command to see what the "pure" OPA output is:
 ```console
 $ conftest test --policy /tmp/ec-work-312293674/policy/2f9065936/policy --data /tmp/ec-work-312293674/data/13f2de0c0/ --all-namespaces --output json pipeline-file.json
 [